 - Example 2: The father has a good job and a steady income, but a credible witness testifies that he has stricken the child on a couple of occasions.
 Another witness claims that the father becomes belligerent when he drinks – which is often – and that he has a gambling problem.
 The mother doesn’t work, but her parents frequently pick the children up from school, pay for their school supplies and provide them with hot meals.
 The judge likely would rule that the mother has a better support system, and that the children would be better off in her care.

-Since 1991, the the divorce attorneys at the Law Office of Stuart N. House, P.A. in Coral Springs and Parkland have provided high-quality representation to family law clients throughout Broward County, offering top-notch representation in matters involving divorce, child custody, allocation and distribution of child support, prenuptial agreements, alimony and spousal support.
+Since 1991, the divorce attorneys at Stuart N. House, P.A. have provided high-quality representation to family law clients in Coral Springs and throughout Broward County, offering top-notch representation in matters involving child custody, allocation and distribution of child support, spousal support and alimony payments.
 All family law matters are of great importance to us, and we understand that each client could respond differently to the stress that is often involved with legal proceedings.
 In addition to providing thorough representation, we help each client understand the court process while we simultaneously gather important facts that are relevant to the case.
-We represent clients throughout Broward County, including Margate and Coconut Creek.
-Though our client base is diverse, our divorce lawyers specialize in representing fathers.